Data Sources and Methodology

 The first step was to identify evidence-based expert reports with clearly articulated recommendations for reorienting food systems towards healthier diets.
 An initial list of potential reports was prepared drawing on reports already known to the research team and an extensive review of additional compilations and searches on relevant websites.
 The result was a list of 45 potentially relevant reports, all published since 2013.

-Recommendations had to be action-oriented and specific – broader perspectives that were not accompanied by specific actions were not included (e.g. “Align policies with health outcomes” or “Improve the science-policy interface”).
-Reports which referenced nutrition, but only included generic recommendations on food security (e.g. producing more food or increasing rural incomes) rather than specifically improving diets were excluded.
-Reports focused on food and the environment were largely excluded on the basis that recommendations were primarily related to either (1) changing consumer behaviours to improve environmental sustainability (e.g. shifting demand for meat to combat climate change) and/or (2) changing agricultural production methods to improve the environment (e.g. different farming methods).
+Recommendations had to be action-oriented and specific — broader perspectives that were not accompanied by specific actions were not included (e.g., “align policies with health outcomes” or “improve the science-policy interface”).
+Reports which referenced nutrition, but only included generic recommendations on food security (e.g., producing more food or increasing rural incomes) rather than specifically improving diets were excluded.
+Reports focused on food and the environment were largely excluded on the basis that recommendations were primarily related to either (1) changing consumer behaviors to improve environmental sustainability (e.g., shifting demand for meat to combat climate change) and/or (2) changing agricultural production methods to improve the environment (e.g., different farming methods).
 From the original list of 45 reports, eight met all of the criteria.

 Step 2.
 Extract actions

 The reports were reviewed in detail to identify recommended actions.
-Actions were included that aimed to increase the availability, affordability, appeal, nutritional quality or safety of nutritious foods and/or decrease the availability, affordability or appeal of foods, snacks and beverages high in energy, sugars, fat and/or salt.
+Actions were included that aimed to increase the availability, affordability, appeal, nutritional quality, or safety of nutritious foods and/or decrease the availability, affordability, or appeal of foods, snacks, and beverages high in energy, salt, unhealthy fats, and added sugar.
 Recommendations with no clear pathway towards availability, affordability, etc. were not included.
 For example, a handful of reports made recommendations on decreasing the amount of antibiotics used in animals to combat anti-microbial resistance.
 While this is important for improving the overall health of the population, there was no clear pathway presented for how this would specifically improve the availability, affordability, etc. of nutritious foods.
 Similarly, actions that focused only on changing production methods with no clear pathway to impact were not included.
 Recommended actions were entered into a spreadsheet using near-verbatim language to how it was presented in the report.

 Step 3.
 Combine and consolidate similar actions